aerdei/ocp-4-priv-azure-arm-pipelines/README.md

 * `ocp-4-vnet` contains two subnets, by default `ocp-4-controlplane-subnet` and `ocp-4-compute-subnet`.
 * There is a resource group, by default `openshift-1-rg`, where the OpenShift resources will be deployed.
 * There is an Azure Service Principal with Contributor role in both resource groups and User Access Administrator role for assigning roles to the User Assigned Identity later.
+* Upon provisioning, the cluster nodes have internet connectivity (either through user defined routing or a NAT gateway).
 * The agent running the deployment is part of `ocp-4-vnet`.
 More details in the Connectivity section.
 * The agent running the deployment has internet connectivity.